TI-Toolkit/tivars_lib_py/README.md

 ### Tokenization

-Functions to decode and encode strings into tokens can be found in `tivars.tokenizer`.
+Functions to transcode between strings and TI-BASIC tokens can be found in `tivars.tokenizer`.
 These functions utilize the [TI-Toolkit token sheets](https://github.com/TI-Toolkit/tokens), which are kept as a submodule in `tivars.tokens`.
 Support currently exists for all models in the 82/83/84 series; PR's concerning the sheets themselves should be directed upstream.

+These functions operate on sequences of `TIToken` objects, which store relevant translation and transcoding information. `TIModel` instances (see [Models](#models)) track a `TITokens` container of all tokens available on that model and a `TITokenTrie` for encoding those tokens.

+> [!TIP]
+> If you find yourself holding an `IllegalToken` after decoding, the source program is either malformed, not written in TI-BASIC, or engaging in deep shenanigans.

 ## Examples